SAP/fundamental-styles/README.md

 ### NPM Package

-The compiled CSS for the full library and modules, e.g., core, layout, etc., are distributed via [NPM](https://www.npmjs.com/package/fiori-fundamentals) along with the SASS source.
+The compiled CSS for the full library and modules, e.g., core, layout, etc., are distributed via [NPM](https://www.npmjs.com/package/fundamental-styles) along with the SASS source.

-This gives you incredible flexibility to use individual components and enable [advanced customization](https://github.com/SAP/fundamental/wiki/Advanced-Customization) options.
+This gives you incredible flexibility to use individual components and enable [advanced customization](https://github.com/SAP/fundamental-styles/wiki/Advanced-Customization) options.

 ````
-npm install fiori-fundamentals --save
+npm install fundamental-styles --save
 ````

-> NOTE: We only distribute the fonts, icons and compiled CSS and [the SASS source](https://github.com/SAP/fundamental/tree/master/scss), not the full project or HTML for specific components.
-If your project uses LESS, see [LESS compatible Fiori Fundamentals](https://github.com/SAP/fundamental/wiki/LESS-compatible-Fiori-Fundamentals).
+> NOTE: We only distribute the fonts, icons and compiled CSS and [the SASS source](https://github.com/SAP/fundamental-styles/tree/master/scss), not the full project or HTML for specific components.
+If your project uses LESS, see [LESS compatible Fiori Fundamentals](https://github.com/SAP/fundamental-styles/wiki/LESS-compatible-Fiori-Fundamentals).

 ## Working with the Project

 ### Download and Installation

-1. **Clone Repository** - Clone the repo using the git software of your choice or using the git command `git clone https://github.com/SAP/fundamental.git`
+1. **Clone Repository** - Clone the repo using the git software of your choice or using the git command `git clone https://github.com/SAP/fundamental-styles.git`

 1. **Install NPM Dependencies**: `npm install`